How CostSignals Calculates Finance Costs

 Category Breakdown

-Our finance calculators span 16 categories.
-Each category draws on specialized data sources and domain-specific assumptions.
+This methodology page currently documents 16 categories from our broader catalog of 119 finance calculator pages.
+Each documented category draws on specialized data sources and domain-specific assumptions.

 Data Sources